top of page

 «La mirada horizontal» by Luisa Valenzuela.
 Translated by Laura Yedra.
 Latin American Literature Today.
 Oklahoma, 2023.

 An open and historic re-read, like the possible interpretation of those of us who have survived the worst of it.
 It is a book that continues to resonate.
+In the prologue to this treasured compilation of Luisa Valenzuela’s journalistic work, Marianella Collete details an extensive amount of material that has long been kept away from readers, like recovered writing on the yellowish patina that only time can give.
+Judiciously, many of Valenzuela’s writings have reawakened for new readers.

 «La visitante: Alberto Chimal».
 Revista Carátula.
 Managua / Madrid, 2023.